foundry-rs/book/src/tutorials/creating-an-NFT-with-solmate-and-forge.md

 }
 ```

+Among others we have added metadata that can be queried from any front end application like Opensea by calling the tokenURI method on our Nft contract. **Note**: If you actually want to provide a real url to the consructor at deployment and host the metadata of this NFT contract please follow the steps outlined [here](https://docs.opensea.io/docs/part-3-adding-metadata-and-payments-to-your-contract#intro-to-nft-metadata).

 Let's test some of this added functionality to make sure it works as intended.
 Foundry offers an extremely fast EVM native testing framework through forge.

 Within your test folder rename the current Contract.t.sol test file to to MintTo.t.sol.
 This file will contain all tests regarding the NFT's mintTo method.
 Next, replace the existing boilerplate code with the below: